Silly-Jam/.github/README.md

 Silly Jam Pte.
 Ltd. is a Singapore software company building thoughtful, characterful products for people who care about the things they collect, remember, and enjoy.

-Our first product is vynr — a modern wine cellar, atlas, journal and ageing companion for wine enthusiasts and collectors.
+Our first product is vynr — a modern wine cellar, atlas and journal for wine enthusiasts and collectors.

 vynr